 Distillery director Rowan Maule said villagers have every reason to be optimistic about the future and should be proud that they will be hosting the largest such distillery in England.
 He said the three largest steel stills in the country at 19,000 litres were due to be delivered and fitted yesterday (Wednesday), joining already fitted traditional 30,000-litre oak versions.

 He said: ‘I can reassure the people of Princetown they have absolutely nothing to fear about the distillery not happening.
-This is an ambitious and fantastic building which houses what will be the biggest whiskey distillery of its kind in England, following the very best of Scots distilleries.
+This is an ambitious and fantastic building which houses what will be the biggest whisky distillery of its kind in England, following the very best of Scots distilleries.

 ‘This is a very serious professional business that will make Princetown people proud to have it in their village, selling millions of bottles worldwide which will use the pure waters of Dartmoor to give it a unique quality.
 We appreciate people have been wondering what’s happening and perhaps we should be more open now with local people.’